-There are a variety of approaches for estimating the average treatment effects under the assumption of unconfoundedness \citep[see][for an overview]{Abadie2018}.
-The doubly robust estimators, including the inverse probability weighting estimator augmented with additional terms \citep[e.g.][]{robins1994a,robins1995a} and the regression imputation estimator with the propensity score as an additional regressor \citep[e.g.][]{robins1992estimating,scharfstein1999adjusting}, have been widely used due to the robustness against model misspecifications.
-The estimators are valid as long as the specification of either propensity score function or the outcome equation is correct.
-For example, \cite{bang2005doubly}, \cite{robins2000a}, and \cite{rotnitzky2012improved} combine inverse propensity score weighting and matching method with imputation and projection to estimate the treatment effects, while the efficiency of these estimators depends on the choice of tuning parameters and computational implementation. \cite{Tan2006,Tan2010} proposes a nonparametric doubly robust estimation approach and show that the estimators are efficient if the parametric propensity score model is correctly specified.
-However, \cite{kang2007a} and \cite{vansteelandt2012on} show the doubly robust estimation approach suffers from non-trivial finite sample bias when one of the two models is misspecified, with the bias being large when both models are misspecified.
+There are various approaches for estimating the average treatment effects under the assumption of unconfoundedness \citep[see][for an overview]{Abadie2018}.
+Doubly robust estimators, including the inverse probability weighting estimator augmented with additional terms \citep[e.g.][]{robins1994a, robins1995a} and the regression imputation estimator with the propensity score as an additional regressor \citep[e.g.][]{robins1992estimating,scharfstein1999adjusting}, have been widely used due to their robustness against model misspecifications.
+The estimators are valid as long as the specification of either the propensity score function or the outcome equation is correct.
+For example, \cite{bang2005doubly}, \cite{robins2000a}, and \cite{rotnitzky2012improved} combine inverse propensity score weighting and matching methods with imputation and projection to estimate treatment effects, while the efficiency of these estimators depends on the choice of tuning parameters and computational implementation. \cite{Tan2006,Tan2010} propose a nonparametric doubly robust estimation approach and show that the estimators are efficient if the parametric propensity score model is correctly specified.
+However, \cite{kang2007a} and \cite{vansteelandt2012on} show that the doubly robust estimation approach suffers from non-trivial finite sample bias when one of the two models is misspecified, with the bias being large when both models are misspecified.